-“We knew really early on that the key was to look at where the customers were focussed, what companies were lacking and what customers were complaining about.
+“We knew really early on that the key was to look at where the customers were focused, what companies were lacking and what customers were complaining about.
 We felt we could speak to customers a lot better, in a way that they could understand.
-We decided to step away from being very cosmetic and dental based and instead represent lifestyle, happiness, positivity and be different by standing out in the market with this approach – not by being focussed on teeth whitening itself.
+We decided to step away from being very cosmetic and dental based and instead represent lifestyle, happiness, positivity and be different by standing out in the market with this approach – not by being focused on teeth whitening itself.
 Instead of putting teeth whitening at the forefront, we wanted to be something really different and stand out in the market.”

 We asked how did the two entrepreneurs settle upon teeth whitening and how did they pinpoint the opportunity?

 Alex and Nic took the reverse approach and looked at the teeth dental hygiene and market and and what customers had to say.

 “We absolutely researched what was lacking in this industry.
 What is the product lacking?
 What is missing?
 What are customers complaining about on social?
 We found that teeth whitening was time consuming, inconvenient and messy.
 We identified it needed to be fast – under 10 minutes, without the need for moulds and it needed to be an easy gel application.
 We worked hard speaking with chemist, professionals in the industry to get a product that delivered all of that.
 From there, we then developed Hi Smile and then developed the very clear messages for the people we wanted to speak with.”